 We have faced many battles that left us bruised and bloodied, but we survived.
 That’s what we are — survivors.

 The Bible is right, there is a love that endures.
 She and I have that enduring love.
 Until death do us part, we promised each another one hot July day so many years ago.

-Recent events have brought us face to face with our mortality, my mortality.
+Recent events have brought us face to face with our mortality, my mortality, her mortality.

 What if it is cancer?
+What if there are surgical complications?
 What if the hourglass is close to running out?
 Dare we ponder our own mortality and bitter end?

 Come what may, I’ve had a good life.
 Whether I live till Christmas or another 20 years, I am grateful for the life she and I have shared.

-Almost 40 years ago, a beautiful young girl dared to flirt with a brash redheaded boy.
+Forty-four years ago, a beautiful young girl dared to flirt with a brash, outspoken redheaded boy.
 And just like that, in the blink of an eye, we lie here in the stillness of the night, our lives shaped and filled by our shared experiences.

 I hope she knows that I love her.

-It’s almost 5 AM and I can feel the drugs beginning to win the battle.
-Sleep will soon come and if I awake another day will be mine.
+It’s almost 6 AM and I can feel the drugs beginning to win the battle.
+Sleep will soon come, and if I awake another day will be mine.